Creating and Running a Slim Project in ServBay

 19

-- In your project root
+- In your Slim project root, use Composer to install Phinx:

-bashvendor/bin/phinx create CreateUsersTable
+vendor/bin/phinx create CreateUsersTable

 .
-Open it and define theusers
+Open it and edit thechange()

-method:php<?php declare(strict_types=1); use Phinx\Migration\AbstractMigration; final class CreateUsersTable extends AbstractMigration { /** * Change Method. * * Write your reversible migrations using this method. * * More information on writing migrations is available here: * https://book.cakephp.org/phinx/0/en/migrations.html#the-change-method * * Remember to call "create()" or "update()" and NOT "save()" when working * with the Table class. */ public function change(): void { $table = $this->table('users'); $table->addColumn('name', 'string') ->addColumn('email', 'string', ['unique' => true]) ->addTimestamps() // Adds created_at and updated_at fields ->create(); } }
+table structure:php<?php declare(strict_types=1); use Phinx\Migration\AbstractMigration; final class CreateUsersTable extends AbstractMigration { /** * Change Method. * * Write your reversible migrations using this method. * * More information on writing migrations is available here: * https://book.cakephp.org/phinx/0/en/migrations.html#the-change-method * * Remember to call "create()" or "update()" and NOT "save()" when working * with the Table class. */ public function change(): void { $table = $this->table('users'); $table->addColumn('name', 'string') ->addColumn('email', 'string', ['unique' => true]) ->addTimestamps() // Adds created_at and updated_at fields ->create(); } }

 1